Weather

 There is a proposal to build a development at the property on the corner of Rt 741 and Rt 999.

 The Borough is aware of efforts made by the owner of the property to sell it to Garman Builders, Inc. to develop it into a mixed use community.
 This property has been zoned “Traditional Neighborhood Development” since 2023, and the Borough’s Comprehensive Plan visioned this property for mixed use.
 While sketch plans have been presented to the Borough Council and the Planning Commission, no formal plans have been submitted yet for review.
 Garman Builders, Inc. is currently pursuing text amendment relief from Borough Council.
-A public hearing for this text amendment petition has not yet been scheduled.
+A public hearing for this text amendment petition has been scheduled for June 9th at 6:00pm.
 More information can be found in this post.

 There is a development being built on the old Funk’s Farm property at South Duke Street and Walnut Hill Road.